idia640/presentations/week07/PITCHME.md

 Note:

 Some emotions are triggered in social settings.
-More recent evolutionarily.
-Focus on mental and social feelings rather than physical.
-Form a natural grounding for ethical systems.
+These are thought to be more recent in an evolutionary sense.
+There is a focus on mental and social feelings rather than physical.
+Such emotions form a natural grounding for ethical systems.

-Actions in the disgust program have been co-opted by a social emotion: contempt.
+One example of how a primary emotion might contribute to higher order social emotions is how actions in the disgust program may have been co-opted by a social emotion: contempt.

 ---